Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Recommended Dosage

-The recommended dosage of AUGTYRO is 160 mg taken orally once daily with or without food [see CLINICAL PHARMACOLOGY] for 14 days, then increase to 160 mg twice daily and continue until disease progression or unacceptable toxicity.
+The recommended dosage of AUGTYRO for adult and pediatric patients 12 years of age and older is 160 mg taken orally once daily with or without food [see CLINICAL PHARMACOLOGY] for 14 days, then increase to 160 mg twice daily and continue until disease progression or unacceptable toxicity.

 Dosage Modifications For Adverse Reactions